-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Part of the process will be to eliminate other disorders.
-Tests may be advised to help determine the cause of vertigo symptoms.
-Tests may include:
+Certain tests will be done to look for signs of BPPV.
+This is enough to make the diagnosis.

-These exercises use a series of eye, head, and body movements to get the body used to moving without dizziness.
+Vestibular exercises may be given by a physical therapist.
+These use a series of eye, head, and body motions to get the body used to moving without a feeling of spinning.

-This procedure (also called the Epley maneuver) is done in your doctor’s office or your physical therapist's office.
-Your doctor will move your head in different positions to try to resettle the tiny crystals.
-The procedure is sometimes repeated and you may be taught how to do it at home.
+A doctor or physical therapist will move the person's head in different positions to try to resettle the tiny crystals.
+It may be done more than once.
+A person may also be taught to do this at home.

-Some people with BPPV have surgery.
-During surgery, a piece of wax may be used to plug 1 area of your ear.
-This will prevent fluid in your inner ear from moving.
-Another type of surgery that may be done involves cutting the nerve from the inner ear.
+Some people may need surgery if other methods do not help.
+A piece of wax may be used to plug one part of the ear.
+This will prevent fluid in the inner ear from moving.
+Another surgery may be done to cut the nerve from the inner ear.

 EBSCO Medical Review Board